CRSS(WASR) 1020 - Introduction to Water Resources

 - A field project where measurements are made using instruments from our labs.

-- Length and Format: The paper should be more than six pages in length, typed single space with 12-point font.
+- Length and Format: The paper should be more than six pages in length, typed at 1.5 space with 11-point font.
 Use headings to subdivide the paper.
 Include figures, tables, and references, as appropriate.
 Additional guidelines for report writing can be found here